 With Katsura Hashino gone as series director, I think Persona Q2 proves P-Studio doesn’t need him to keep making great games.
 The staff is headed up by a number of people who have been at Atlus for a long time, working on Etrian Odyssey, and other Persona titles.
 This game feels like their chance to make a splash, and they brought their A-level effort.
 Persona Q2 is an all around better game than the first that manages to hit on some personal notes I did not expect.
 It’s games like this that remind me why I like playing and talking about video games at all – they’re full of so many surprises that come out of nowhere, and always point to a future where the next project will be even better.
 Maybe a Persona 6 is in the cards next, who knows, but whatever that game ends up being, I’m really curious to know what else this team can do on newer hardware.

 Platform: 3DS | Publisher: Atlus | Developer: Atlus (P-Studio)

 Release Date: 6/4/2019 | Rating: M for Mature

-This review was conducted using a retail copy of the Persona Q2 Special Edition I bought on launch day.
+This review was conducted on a New 3DS XL using a retail copy of the Persona Q2 Special Edition I bought on launch day.
 It is exclusive to the 3DS.
 If you’d like to get in touch with me, you can leave a comment below or follow me on Twitter.
 You can also reach me via email at dcichocki(at)tiltingwindmillstudios.com but please, be respectful with what you send.
 For a look at what else I’ve published on Tilting Windmill Studios, you can look here.